kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ### New Employee Orientation

-Start by opening the Starter Project and before diving into any code, build and run.
+Start by opening the Starter Project, but before diving into any code, build and run.

 ![iphone](/images/app-screen-1.png)